Skip to Content

 • Functional blends: Combinations designed for specific purposes: sleep, digestion, immunity, energy (without caffeine).

 At HeathGlen Farm, I blend tisanes from herbs I grow: chamomile, lavender, lemon balm, mint, calendula, and more.
-Growing your own herbs for tea connects you to the full process from seed to cup.
+If you want to grow your own herbs for blending tea, check out this guide to Growing Herbs for Homemade Teas.

 Blending Your Own Teas